Best Masters Programs in Biomedical Science & Engineering with Scholarships in Europe

 Masters in Biomedicine – Lund University

 The programme is given in an internationally leading research environment at the Faculty of Medicine at Lund University.
 Students get trained to perform independent medical research within academic institutions or the life-science industry.
 It’s an extremely flexible program, with a wide range of elective courses; e.g. neurobiology, tumor biology, infectious or metabolic diseases and/or independent research projects.

-There are also opportunities for studying abroad with one of Lund’s international partner universities or do an internship within a life-science company.
+There are also opportunities for studying abroad with one of Lund’s international partner universities or do an internship with a life-science company.
 Learn more!